oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 The basics of "bumps" is that they are a _relatively_ large, _positive_ change in volume (i.e. current volume - last volume > 0, where at least the current volume is not noise).
 The easiest way to think about this is a bass drum beat, where you have quick and hard changes in volume very regularly.
 While bumps were initially intended to follow the beat, by nature of the data they tend to follow other patterns of a song as well, which isn't necessarily a bad thing.
 Because of this drift toward other patterns in the sound, it becomes a little harder to talk about bumps, but there namesake is decent enough: just "bumps" in volume regardless of what the actual sound is.

-As mentioned previously, bumps were intended to model the bass drum or the "beat" of a given song, so that intent is still the focus; any deviating responsiveness that occurs is just an added bonus.
+As mentioned, bumps were intended to model the bass drum or the "beat" of a given song, so that intent is still the focus; any deviating responsiveness that occurs is just an added bonus.
 As such, the current implementation uses a similar sequenced average discussed in the **"Averaging"** section, but instead for an average positive change in volume instead of just volume.
 Consider the following table:

 <center>![bumps](http://i.imgur.com/yZ3yErL.png)</center>

 A positive change in volume was read out every time it occurred (so this does not show decreases in volume).
 So, how do we decide which of these bumps are worthy enough to represent the beat?
 Well, the answer is  convoluted.

-There are two many ways to approach this problem I've found, and that's whether the threshold for a "bump" is a constant or dynamic.
+There are two main ways to approach this problem I've found, and that's whether the threshold for a "bump" is a constant or dynamic.
 Both methods have their pros and cons, but I've opted for the dynamic method which utilizes a sequenced average of bumps.
 How the average of bumps is coded as: `if (volume - last > 0) avgBump = (avgBump + (volume - last)) / 2.0;`

 Essentially, every positive change in volume is averaged in.
 Here is the value of the average bump level (in red) of the bumps above:
 <center>![bumps+abump](http://i.imgur.com/HmE58O7.png)</center>